Questions 6–10 refer to the sample data in the following table, w... | Channels for Pearson+

 Recommended video:

 The significance level, often denoted as alpha (α), is the threshold for determining whether to reject the null hypothesis.
-In this case, a significance level of 0.05 means that there is a 5% risk of concluding that a difference exists when there is none.
-If the p-value obtained from the statistical test is less than 0.05, the null hypothesis would be rejected in favor of the alternative hypothesis.
+A common significance level is 0.05, which indicates a 5% risk of concluding that a difference exists when there is none.
+In this case, using a 0.05 significance level means that if the p-value from the Chi-Square test is less than 0.05, the null hypothesis of independence would be rejected, suggesting a significant relationship between survival and the categories.

 Recommended video: